ibishara/Auto_pkg_install_R/README.md

 #### Usage
 1. Download `install_conda_pkgs.sh` and `pkg_file.txt`.
 2. Modify `pkg_file.txt` with package and repo names you want to install.
-3. Load the function into your terminal session or source it from a file:
+3. Open a terminal/cmd session where the files are downloaded.
+Load the function into your terminal session or source it from a file:
    ```bash
    source install_conda_pkgs.sh